Taking on responsibility

 Special commitment: Membership in the CDR Initiative

-The members of the Initiative all bring a particular commitment to CDR and are constantly developing their engagement in this area.
-The CDR Initiative, in turn, contributes to these efforts as a learning platform with a high degree of diversity among the member companies.
+The members of the CDR-Initiative all bring a particular commitment to CDR and demonstrate this by signing the CDR-Code.
+In order to secure trust and ultimately market advantages and to continuously develop CDR, the CDR initiative contributes as a learning platform with a high degree of diversity among its member organisations.

-This enables companies to learn from the shift in perspectives and the particular challenges for specific industries and organisations of different sizes, and to share best practices.
+This allows companies to learn from the change in perspective and the specific challenges of certain industries and organisation sizes, and to exchange best practices.

 Achieving more together: Thematic partnership of the CDR Initiative